 NearlyFreeSpeech.NET is a do-it-yourself service, designed to allow experienced webmasters and people who are strongly self-motivated to set up low-cost hosting by only paying for services they actually use.

 Support is a great example of a high-cost service that's typically bundled into hosting offerings.
 But it's also a great example of a service that most of our members don't use and don't want to pay for.
 As a result, our system is designed to be used without individual private support, and our baseline membership does not provide it.
 Nor do we offer "pre-sales" support; it's up to you to figure out if our service is a good fit for your needs.
+(Meaning that if you email us almost any question prior to signing up, you're going to get a link to this FAQ entry in reply.)

 If you do want support, we do provide a wealth of documentation, self-support and community-support options.
 There is also a higher-cost subscription membership available that offers limited individual private support via email and our website.
 But this doesn't change the do-it-yourself nature of our service: individual support provided to subscription members is limited to guidance, you'll still have to do all of the heavy lifting yourself.